Ben Reeves: 2015–16 season

 Reeves played his first Championship game in the opening match of the 2015–16 season, where he set up a goal for Dean Bowditch, in a 4–1 win over Rotherham United.
 Three days after that, Reeves signed a contract extension with the club, keeping him at the Dons until 2017.
 However, on 21 August, Reeves suffered a hamstring injury, which he sustained during a match against Preston North End which ruled him out for a month.

 He made his return to the side on 19 September when he came on as a substitute in a 2–1 defeat by Leeds United.
 Reeves scored twice against Blackburn Rovers on 17 October, helping his team to a 3–0 victory, their first in the league since mid-August.

 Charlton Athletic

 On 3 August 2017, Reeves signed for League One side Charlton Athletic on a two-year contract., rejoining his former manager, Karl Robinson.
 He scored his first goal for Charlton in an EFL Trophy tie against Crawley Town on 29 August 2017.
 He was released by Charlton at the end of the 2018–19 season.

-Milton Keynes Dons (second spell)
+Return to Milton Keynes Dons

 On 1 August 2019, Reeves returned to Milton Keynes Dons on a free transfer for a second spell having spent much of pre-season training with the club.
 Despite enjoying a mostly injury-free season, Reeves was one of nine players released from the club at the conclusion of the campaign.
 In August 2020 he was on trial at Plymouth Argyle.